Out of the Storm (Jack Bruce album): Cover

-Bruce and a photographer traveled throughout the countryside looking for a storm to photograph for the original title Into The Storm.
-They were unable to find one so Bruce changed the title and elected to take a photo in the woods using whatever he found, which included an old, rusty bike.
-Bruce is visible in the background sitting partially in the dark with the landscape and the bike more prominent than Bruce himself is in the photo.
+Bruce, and the photographer Roger Phillips, traveled to Oban (Scotland) hoping for stormy weather, relating to Bruce's original album title Into the Storm.
+They were unable to find suitable weather and, as daylight was fading, Jack and Roger found their way to a forest clearing where they decided to create the image.
+Roger had elected to bring phosphorus flash bulbs (notoriously unreliable and difficult to calculate exposure) and created the atmosphere where Bruce seemed to be sheltering, out of the storm, which led to Bruce changing the album title.
+Bruce is in the background sitting partially in the dark with the landscape and a rusty old bike (left by some previous traveller) leaning against a tree in the foreground.
 Author Harry Shapiro in his book on Bruce suggested that the photo represented Bruce's state of mind at the time, wanting to disappear into the background and avoid all of the difficulties he was then facing.

 2003 and 2011 reissues

 The reissue of the album in 2003 (put out again by Esoteric Records in 2011) included a handful of the original mixes prepared for the album.
 In contrast to the finished album, the early mixes sound muddy and lack the studio polish that was added to the final version of the album.
 The reissue includes full liner notes on the recording and production of the album, but mistakenly credits "Pieces of Mind" as "Peaces of Mind".